-- 1-27 (1) By November 1 of each year, the Executive Director must make available to each member of the Society whose name is on the voter list prepared under Rule 1-26 [Voter list] - (a) a ballot containing, in the order determined under Rule 1-28 [Order of names on ballot], the names of all candidates in the district in which the member is entitled to vote and stating the number of Benchers to be elected in that district, - (b) instructions on marking of the ballot and returning it to the Society in a way that will preserve the secrecy of the member's vote, - (c) a ballot envelope, - (d) a declaration, - (e) a mailing envelope, and - (f) biographical information received from the candidates. - (2) The accidental omission to make the material referred to in subrule (1) available to any member of the Society or the non-receipt of the material does not invalidate an election.
+- 1-27 (1) By November 1 of each year, the Executive Director must make available to each member of the Society entitled to vote in an election - (a) a ballot containing, in the order determined under Rule 1-28 [Order of names on ballot], the names of all candidates in the district in which the member is entitled to vote and stating the number of Benchers to be elected in that district. - (b) instructions on marking of the ballot and returning it to the Society in a way that will preserve the secrecy of the member's vote, - (c) a ballot envelope, - (d) a declaration, - (e) a mailing envelope, and - (f) biographical information received from the candidates. - (2) The accidental omission to make the material referred to in subrule (1) available to any member of the Society or the non-receipt of the material does not invalidate an election.